Damian Green | Insights from Industry Leaders

 Something that I’m very conscious of is that I think we pay a lot of attention to the skills that we’ll need to move into automation or artificial intelligence and leverage those type of technologies.
 There are some really basic skills that we need to be investing in and developing in just to get the basics right in digital health, so the importance of data collection and data entry and management to data and cleansing of data.
 These are so critical in terms of just having the establishment of a good digital health ecosystem and skills now, which we’re already well into now, the age of moving from reporting to analytics and data interpretation and visualisation, people often pick up these skills as an afterthought to their professional training.
 I think the future is going to demand that these are critical skills that people are trained on as part of their clinical careers.

-The CRC for Digital Health did some research and looked at clinical outcomes and various variables, including which doctors.
+The Digital Health CRC did some research and looked at clinical outcomes and various variables.
 They found that in some ways the biggest determinant of someone’s clinical outcome was which hospital they had their surgery.
 Even if the same doctor was operating in two different hospitals, they could have quite remarkedly different clinical outcomes.

 Is this something that you are seeing that in the data you’re collecting through Queensland Health.
 Presumably, it’s data-rich and over time it will enable far better care for patients?